abbottLane/cree-wordbuilder/README.md

 4. Make sure you have `python` version 3.6.5 or higher installed.

+6. Make sure you have the `hfst` system binaries installed and properly configures to be found on your PATH

 ## Run the client and server

 1. Open a terminal window and start the client by navigating to the project root and typing `make run`.
 This will install a bunch of node dependencies and start the client.